MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 **Management machine.** For the purposes of this document, the machine that has the management tools to remotely manage the Nano servers will be referred to as the Management system.
 The management system machine has the following requirements:

-- Running Windows Server 2016 Technical Preview 5, domain joined to the same domain or fully trusted domain as the Nano systems.
+- Running Windows Server 2016, domain joined to the same domain or fully trusted domain as the Nano systems.

 - Remote Server Administration Tools (RSAT) and PowerShell modules for Hyper-V and Failover Clustering.
 RSAT tools and PowerShell modules are available on Windows Server 2016 and can be installed without installing other features.